 Two Pail Options Available

-- Lidded Pail with Vents: Smaller; fits on the countertop.
+- 2.4 gallon organics pail with lid and handle: This smaller pail fits on the countertop.
 Line with newspaper; paper grocery bags will be too large.

-- Open-Air Pail (no Lid): Larger; fits under the counter or on the floor.
+- 6 gallon organics open-air pail: This larger pail with no lid fits under the counter or on the floor.
 Line with a paper grocery bag.

 Tips to Maintain Your Food Scraps Pail and Green Organics Cart